The body’s response

 Antibodies also can neutralise toxins (poisonous or damaging substances) produced by different organisms.
 Lastly, antibodies can activate a group of proteins called complement that are also part of the immune system

 Complement assists in killing bacteria, viruses, or infected cells

-All of these specialized cells and parts of the immune system offer the body protection against disease.
+All of these specialised cells and parts of the immune system offer the body protection against disease.
 This protection is called immunity

 1. What are the 4 main categories of pathogens?